Muream/mayapy-launcher/README.md

 When called without a specific version number the version is resolved in this order:

-1. When running a script directly, the Launcher checks for any shebang line and will use the most relevant interpreter[^1].

-2. The Launcher will check `python --version` and use the most relevant interpreter [^1].
+1. The Launcher will check `python --version` and use the most relevant interpreter [^1].

-3. The Launcher will look for a `.maya-version` file in all parent directories and use the first version it specifies
+2. The Launcher will look for a `.maya-version` file in all parent directories and use the first version it specifies

     ```plaintext
     # .mayapy-version
     2023
     ```

-4. The Launcher will look for a `.python-version` file in all parent directories and match the first python version with the most relevant mayapy version[^1].
+3. The Launcher will look for a `.python-version` file in all parent directories and match the first python version with the most relevant mayapy version[^1].

     ```plaintext
     # .python-version